hamburg-catholics/hamburg-catholics.github.io/covid.md

 There are many options for attending mass online.
 If you attend church regularly, please consider staggering your visits (every 2 or 3 Sundays) so that others can have a chance to participate in the mass.

-* We are limited to a small number of households in the church at a time, and occasionally offer overflow seating in the parish hall (Gemeindehaus) where the mass can be viewed on a video feed (with Holy Communion).
-If we run out of space, we will unfortunately need to turn people away.
-We do not accept reservations for seats; for the best chance of getting a seat, please arrive 10-15 minutes early.

-* All parishioners will be required to provide their name and phone (or email) at the entrance for contact tracing, and disinfect their hands before entering the church.
-We also support registration using the [Luca](https://www.luca-app.de/) app or the [CoronaWarn](https://www.coronawarn.app/en/) app

-* Parishioners, celebrants, and lectors are required to wear a mask at all times while inside the church.
-Everyone over the age of 14 is required to wear a "medical mask" (surgical mask or FFP2/N95/KN95); cloth masks are no longer sufficient.
+* Everyone over the age of 14 is required to wear an FFP2/N95/KN95 mask; Medical masks or cloth masks are no longer sufficient.
 Children between 7-14 must wear a mask, but it may be a cloth mask.
 Children under the age of 7 are not required to wear a mask, but must remain with their parents for the duration of the mass.
 Learn more about [mask types and requirements](https://www.hamburg.de/corona-maske/14847194/medizinische-masken/).